noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 EMFs with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionising'.
 This means that they have enough energy remove electrons from atoms, or 'ionise' them.
 Ionising radiation can be in the form of alpha, beta, gamma or X-rays, with alpha having the least amount of energy and potential to penetrate barriers, and gamma having the highest (https://www.cdc.gov/radiation-health/about/non-ionizing-radiation.html#:~:text=Non%2Dionizing%20radiation%20differs%20from,enough%20energy%20to%20remove%20electrons)

 Ionising radiation's ability to ionise poses high risk to DNA and cells within the body.
-Doses of exposure to ionising radiation excess of 100 mSv has been linked to the development of cancer (https://www.who.int/news-room/fact-sheets/detail/ionizing-radiation-and-health-effects) and high doses can destroy DNA, making it impossible for cells to reproduce.
+Doses of exposure to ionising radiation excess of 100 mSv has been linked to the development of cancer (https://www.who.int/news-room/fact-sheets/detail/ionizing-radiation-and-health-effects) and intense doses can destroy DNA, making it impossible for cells to reproduce.
+Non ionising radiation cannot destroy

 non ionizing